What Can You Do with a Healthcare Associate's Degree? Examining 3 Career Options

 What is the pharmacy technician salary and job outlook?

-The job outlook for pharmacy technicians is excellent, with employment opportunities expected to grow at a rate of 12 percent through 2026, which is faster than the average occupation.
+The job outlook for pharmacy technicians is somewhat weaker, with the BLS projecting employment of pharmacy technicians to grow 4 percent from 2020 through 2030, which is a slower projected growth than the national average for all occupations.*

 “The pharmacy technician market is adapting to changes in the federal healthcare laws and to the current opioid crisis within the U.S.,” Barthels adds.
 “Both are changing the ways pharmacies interact with patients and insurance companies.
 There is a trend of pharmacies investing in and operating larger pharmaceutical distribution centers that employ a large number of pharmacy technicians for various roles including insurance verification along with medication preparation and filling.”